-NBC’s The Americans starred Darryl Hickman and Dick Davalos as Ben and Jeff Canfield, brothers fighting on opposite sides during the Civil War.
-The two alternated as lead each week and only occasionally appeared together.
-First announced in 1959, the series didn’t debut until January 1961 as a mid-season replacement.
-Only 17 episodes were filmed and NBC opted not to renew the series for a second season.
+NBC’s The Americans starred Darryl Hickman and Dick Davalos as brothers fighting on opposite sides during the Civil War.
+The two alternated as lead each week, occasionally appearing together.
+First announced in 1959, the show didn’t debut until January 1961 as a mid-season replacement.
+NBC cancelled it after just 17 episodes.

 Commemorating The Civil War